MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi_calcprivatevideoprocessorsize_0043.md

 ## -description

 This method is used to calculate the driver object size.
 The Direct3D runtime allocates memory for storing the drivers CPU object that represents the video processor.

+## -parameters

+### -param hDrvDevice

+A handle to the display device (graphics context).

+### -param pArgs

+The arguments used to create a video processor.

+## -returns

+Returns the size of the video processor in bytes.

 ## -prototype